Studio-Immens/studio-immens-css-classes/readme.txt

 License:            GPLv2 or later
 License URI:        https://www.gnu.org/licenses/gpl-2.0.html

-Crea il tuo set di classi CSS personalizzate, subito pronte all’uso con un click, per migliorare il design dei tuoi blocchi Gutenberg.
+Create your own set of custom CSS classes, ready to use with one click, to enhance the design of your Gutenberg blocks.

-== Descrizione ==
+== Description ==

-**Studio Immens CSS Classes** è un plugin pensato per sviluppatori, agenzie e freelance che vogliono velocizzare la progettazione visiva dei siti WordPress, migliorando la resa grafica con classi CSS già pronte, studiate per essere usate con:
+**Studio Immens CSS Classes** is a plugin designed for developers, agencies, and freelancers who want to speed up the visual design of WordPress sites by improving their graphics with ready-made CSS classes, designed for use with:

-- Gutenberg (editor a blocchi)
+- Gutenberg (block editor)
-- Temi moderni come Blocksy, GeneratePress, Astra
+- Modern themes like Blocksy, GeneratePress, Astra
-- Page builder compatibili (es.
-Kadence, Spectra, ecc.)
+- Compatible page builders (e.g., Kadence, Spectra, etc.)
-- Layout responsive e componenti visivi
+- Responsive layouts and visual components

-### Cosa include il plugin:
+### What the plugin includes:

-- Costruisci le tue classi css molto facilmente
+- Easily build your own CSS classes
-- Aggiungi o rimuovi le classi dai blocchi con un click
+- Add or remove classes from blocks with one click
-- Zero impatto sulle performance (file CSS leggerissimo e pulito)
+- Zero performance impact (very light and clean CSS file)

-Perfetto per chi usa un approccio modulare alla costruzione dei layout e vuole **evitare di scrivere ogni volta regole personalizzate** nel CSS del tema o del blocco.
+Perfect for those who use a modular approach to layout construction and want to **avoid writing custom rules** in the theme or block CSS every time.

-== Come funziona ==
+== How it works ==

-1. Installa e attiva il plugin.
+1. Install and activate the plugin.
-2. Vai nella sezione CSS Classes e crea le tue classi con le proprietà che desideri.
+2. Go to the CSS Classes section and create your own classes with the properties you want.
-3. Vai all’editor delle pagine (Gutenberg).
+3. Go to the page editor (Gutenberg).
-4. Nella sezione “CSS Classes” di ogni blocco, puoi selezionare le classi personalizzate del plugin.
+4. In the "CSS Classes" section of each block, you can select the plugin's custom classes.

-Puoi combinare le classi per ottenere risultati complessi in modo semplice.
+You can easily combine classes to achieve complex results.

-== Installazione ==
+== Installation ==

-1. Scarica il plugin da GitHub o dal repository.
+1. Download the plugin from GitHub or the repository.
-2. Carica la cartella `studioimmens-css-classes` nella directory `/wp-content/plugins/`.
+2. Upload the `studioimmens-css-classes` folder to the `/wp-content/plugins/` directory.
-3. Attiva il plugin dalla sezione “Plugin” di WordPress.
+3. Activate the plugin from the WordPress "Plugins" section.
-4. Vai nella sezione CSS Classes e crea le tue classi con le proprietà che desideri.
+4. Go to the CSS Classes section and create your own classes with the properties you want.
-5. Inizia a usare le classi CSS avanzate nei tuoi blocchi Gutenberg.
+5. Start using advanced CSS classes in your Gutenberg blocks.

 == FAQ ==

-= È compatibile con tutti i temi? =
+= Is it compatible with all themes? =
-Sì, ma è stato pensato per integrarsi perfettamente con Blocksy, GeneratePress, Astra e altri temi con struttura moderna e semantica pulita.
+Yes, but it's designed to integrate seamlessly with Blocksy, GeneratePress, Astra, and other themes with a modern structure and clean semantics.

-= Posso aggiungere le mie classi personalizzate? =
+= Can I add my own custom classes? =
-Certo.
-Vai nella sezione CSS Classe e crea tutte le classi con le proprietà che desideri.
+Of course.
+Go to the CSS Class section and create as many classes with the properties you want.

-= Il plugin rallenta il sito? =
+= Will the plugin slow down my site? =
-No. Il file CSS è minimale, caricato in modo ottimizzato e non include JavaScript.
+No. The CSS file is minimal, loads optimally, and doesn't include JavaScript.

 == Screenshots ==

-1. Sezione admin per creare e modificare classi CSS personalizzate.
+1. Admin section for creating and editing custom CSS classes.
-2. Interfaccia per inserire classi CSS personalizzate nei blocchi.
+2. Interface for inserting custom CSS classes into blocks.

 == Changelog ==

 = 1.0.0 =
-* Versione iniziale stabile
+* Initial stable release
-* Aggiunto set base di classi CSS utility
+* Added core set of CSS utility classes
-* Compatibilità con Gutenberg e temi Blocksy, GeneratePress, Astra
+* Compatibility with Gutenberg and Blocksy, GeneratePress, and Astra themes

-== Crediti ==
+== Credits ==

-Sviluppato da [Studio Immens](https://www.studioimmens.com) – Soluzioni digitali modulari per professionisti e aziende.
+Developed by [Studio Immens](https://www.studioimmens.com) – Modular digital solutions for professionals and businesses.

 == License ==